 Public health facilities include hospitals at Ryde, Royal North Shore, Macquarie and the Children's Hospital at Westmead.
 Sports and recreational facilities include two 25-metre swimming pools, three multi-use indoor courts and Macquarie Centre ice skating rink.
-Most cultural facilities are found within the Macquarie University.
+Most cultural facilities are found within Macquarie University, though are limited when providing for future growth and aspirations for increased activation.

-Capacity and adequate levels of service to meet recent and future growth consistent with the vision and objectives of this draft place strategy will need investment in upgrades, expansions and new facilities across most sectors, especially schools and open space, given the current deficit.
+Capacity and adequate levels of service to meet recent and future growth consistent with the vision and objectives of this place strategy will need investment in upgrades, expansions and new facilities across most sectors, especially schools and open space, given the current deficit.